-The lower section where an abundance of trees afford shade from the summer sun.
+- The lower section, where an abundance of trees affords shade from the summer sun.

-The park boasts four children’s play areas (2 for five years and under, 2 for 6 to 12 year olds), two open-air snack bars, a public library surrounded by a lake, a basket ball court and areas for playing pétanque.
+The park boasts four children’s play areas (2 for five years and under, 2 for six to twelve year olds), two open-air snack bars, a public library surrounded by a lake, a basketball court and areas for playing pétanque.
 There is also a Barcelona WIFI transmitter which provides free internet connection as well as a reasonable sized “off lead” area for dogs.